Harry O: Reception and cancellation

 Ratings for the series were initially fair, and they received a boost after the series was retooled in January 1975.
 Harry O was picked up for a second season and continued to gain viewership and critical acclaim.
 Then-ABC president Fred Silverman, though, decided to take the network in a different direction and cancelled the series in favor of Charlie's Angels.
 Farrah Fawcett-Majors, supporting player to Janssen's Harry O, was selected as one of the three stars of that new series.

 The last original episode aired on April 29, 1976.
 The series' cancellation greatly disenchanted its star Janssen, who had found and shaped probably his most ideal character ever in Harry Orwell; he thus vowed never again to participate in another television series, though he later appeared in the miniseries The Word (1978) and Centennial (1978–79).

-The series' reputation has been burnished in the decades since its cancellation.
-Allen Glover noted in TV Noir: Dark Drama on the Small Screen (2019) "how thoroughly Janssen 'laid the bone-weary but persevering tally of his own life right on the counter, like a bar tab covered with too many cigarette burns and glass rings'."

 Syndication

-The show was rerun late at night on CBS during 1979-1980 as part of The CBS Late Movie.
+The show was rerun late at night on CBS during 1979–1980 as part of The CBS Late Movie.
 It was run in syndication in the late 1980s on a few stations around the U.S. and had a short-lived run on GoodLife TV Network in the early 2000s.
 The first pilot movie still receives occasional airings.

-The series was occasionally presented in weekend binges on the OTA television network Decades (now Catchy Comedy) and previously aired weekday afternoons on MeTV+.
-The series began airing on MeTV in January 2025, following Janssen's previous series The Fugitive late night Sundays at 4am ET.
+The series was occasionally presented in weekend binges on the OTA television network Decades (now Catchy Comedy) and previously aired weekdays on MeTV+.
+The series began airing on MeTV in January 2025, following Janssen's previous series The Fugitive late night Sundays.